BhaskarSteve/NCwR/README.md

-# Implementation of Node Classification with Reject Option
+# Node Classification with Reject Option